funvill/funvill.github.io/_posts/2013-05-23-the-giant-claw-game-pictures.md

 ---
-title: The Giant Claw Game! - Pictures
+title: "The Giant Claw Game! - Pictures"
 date: 2013-05-23 22:29:00
+categories:
-categories: Projects
+- Projects
+slug: the-giant-claw-game-pictures

 ---

 <strong>The Cart</strong>

 The cart will be used to move the claw around the XY table.
 The cart will also have a spindle on it to raise and lower the claw.
 The spindle is powered by a drill motor.
 I still have to figure out a way to run the power and data wires to the cart without the wires getting tangled up, while the cart is in motion.